4 exercises to become good at dodging punches

 • Shadow boxing – Bending to the right and to the left (without knowing exactly what we are really doing)

-• Repetitive tools – Avoiding an obstacle able to rotate / move almostonly on a single axis (eg. fixed to a pole or moved by a partner)
+• Repetitive tools – Avoiding an obstacle able to rotate / move almost only in a limited way (eg. fixed to a pole or moved by a partner, read for example Training tools: the limits of the spinning bar)

 Why the classical learning path does not work